-For Paul’s latest essay on Aldous Huxley see his website dpcrook.wordpress. com.
-Click on Aldous Huxley.
+For Paul’s essay on Raven, the man and writer, see under Blog on his website dpcrook.wordpress. com.

 I have finally finished my little piece on Eddington, who famously tried to reconcile science and religion.
 Both were attempting to seek out the Inner Light of Truth (in Quaker terms).
 See what you think.
 Click on above for my Blog on my website dpcrook. wordpress. com.